BenniProbst/CELM/docs/archive/Eigentoken_Language_Model.md

 ## Sensitive Assets

-Non-disclosure audio recordings are stored locally in:
+Non-disclosure audio recordings are archived in:

-`Sprachaufnahmen/` (gitignored)
+`Projekte/docs/archive/research/eigentoken_language_model/Sprachaufnahmen/`

-Do not commit audio files.
-Use this local folder for any archived recordings.
+These files are sensitive; do not redistribute.